divvun/giellalt-svn2git/doc/GutUsageExamples.md

 # Task 9: update template, propagate changes to all matching repos

+This is a multistep process.
+Do as follows:

 1. Make changes to the template as needed
 1. increase `rev_id` in `.gut/template.toml`
 1. commit the changes in the template
 1. `$ gut template apply -o giellalt -r ^lang- -t /Users/smo036/langtech/gut/giellalt/template-lang-und `
+    - review the changes (`gut status` is useful here); if everything is ok, then:
 1. `$ gut commit  -o giellalt -r ^lang- -m "Some commit message"`
 1. `$ gut template apply --continue -o giellalt -r ^lang- -t /Users/smo036/langtech/gut/giellalt/template-lang-und `
 1. `$ gut push -o giellalt -r ^lang- -b develop`

+The fourth step pushes the changes in the template to all matching repos, and the fifth one commits the changes.
+The sixth step updates the template reference point for each language repo (the `.gut/delta.toml` file), and commits it.
+This is necessary for the templating system to know which template commit to calculate a delta from, for each language.
+The seventh and final step makes all changes available to others.